GenChangHSU/2021_Fall_Introduction_to_Theoretical_Ecology/docs/05_Week_5.md

 ## [1] 0.623 0.299 0.078
 ```

-The results are pretty much the same for both for loops and eigenanalysis.
+The asymptotic growth rate and stable age distribution are pretty much the same for both for loops and eigenanalysis.

 <br>

 **Part 2 - Visualizing population dynamics**

 ```r